 Market Update for Fraser Valley

-With a sales-to-active listings ratio of 16 per cent, the overall market was again balanced for the fifth straight month after a prolonged sellers’ market earlier in the year.
-(The market is considered balanced when the sales-to-active listings ratio is between 12 per cent and 20 per cent.)
+With a sales-to-active listings ratio of 18 per cent, the overall market closed out the year in balance (the market is considered balanced when the sales-to-active listings ratio is between 12 per cent and 20 per cent.).

 MLS® HPI Benchmark Price Activity